 Crate-training your dog is another good approach to limiting his space.
 Mind that the crate should not be too big or too small.

-Puppy Toilet Training Pointer #2: Create a puppy toilet training schedule.
+Puppy Toilet Training Pointer #2: Create a Puppy Toilet Training Schedule.

-Dogs are creatures of habit, so use this to your advantage.
-Plot out and strictly follow a schedule when you potty train a puppy.
 This will make him learn that there is a designated time to eat, sleep, play, and go for a potty.
 Build the schedule by monitoring his day-to-day routine.
 Generally, puppies need to go to the toilet:

 - First thing in the morning